What We're Planting for Our Pastures This Year

 What We’re Planting

-To ensure our pastures are as resilient and productive as possible, we’ve chosen a mix of plants that will thrive in our sandy loam soil and Mediterranean climate.
+To ensure our pastures are as resilient and productive as possible, we’ve chosen a mix of plants that will thrive in our soil and climate.
 Here’s a breakdown of the species we’re planting this year:

 Species: